zhaovan/blackout-poetry-generator/README.md

 This work was inspired by [this project](https://mkremins.github.io/blackout/) which black outs entire web pages.
 Specifically, I want to do two things to work on this

-1. The first is to have it randomly generate a poem based on parameters passed by the user.
-Currently it's set at 50% because I literally did this in two hours and need a nap
+1. The first is to have it randomly generate a poem naively.

-2. The second is to use some kind of markov chain of probabilities to choose the next word.
-This will probably be done with some classification model on type of word.
-This part is not yet implemented because I am going to sleep but I'm writing down thoughts for future ivan to work on
+2. The second is to uses a trained markov chain on parts of speech to "more intuitively" figure out if a word should be used or not.

+## Implementation

+If you're curious about the implementation, it uses a corpus taken from [Professor Parrish's work](https://github.com/aparrish/gutenberg-poetry-corpus) which is three million lines of poem.
+Each line is tagged by a parts of speech tagger (that I graciously used from the OS community because writing that seems outside my wheelhouse) and then creates a transition matrix (basic idea of a [Markov model](https://en.wikipedia.org/wiki/Markov_model)) to determine all possible words that could follow.
+From there, it's saved as a JSON which is then used on the frontend to determine if a word should be included!
+Not too bad and not too shabby for something that's not GPT3 lol.

+Code for this can be found in `scripts/getWeights.js`

 <!-- Important docs -->

+## Updates to myself... you can read this if you want

 11/7/22 Updates
-As of now, markov process seems logical, going to get corpus from [Professor Parish](https://www.decontextualize.com/) which will be run on to get the weights of a markov model to be used in creating our poetry blackout generator. will it work?? who knows. more notes in comments, but plan on running this through a parts of speech text tagger and then creating a probability distribution of weights
+As of now, markov process seems logical, going to get corpus from [Professor Parrish](https://www.decontextualize.com/) which will be run on to get the weights of a markov model to be used in creating our poetry blackout generator. will it work?? who knows. more notes in comments, but plan on running this through a parts of speech text tagger and then creating a probability distribution of weights

 ## Annotation Specification